Beautiful by Breakfast is home to my thoughts and experiences during a fifteen year struggle with acne.

 When I first started using Zineryt at fifteen, I had never had a skincare routine.
 As a skincare professional now, I remember how overwhelmed I used to feel choosing skincare products as a beginner.
 Everyone was saying different things.
 It was so confusing but I was too embarrassed to ask anyone for help.
 That girl is the reason I started Beautiful by Breakfast.

 Related Post: Zineryt, Differin, Dalacin T

 From 2005 – 2013, I tried various contraceptive pills to balance my hormones to combat my acne.
 Starting with Norethisterone and later Dianette, Microgynon, & Yasmin.
 In 2007, I was prescribed Minocycline oral antibiotics.
 I was given a 100mg dose of Minocycline each day for fifteen months.
 With no improvement to my skin I ended the course after experiencing symptoms of inflammatory bowel which later developed to Irritable Bowel Syndrome (IBS).
-The side-effects of this condition took over my life for a long time.
-The pain and explosive episodes of diarrhea were relentless and treating my acne had taken a back seat.
+The symptoms of this condition took over my life for a long time.
+The pain and explosive episodes of diarrhoea were relentless and treating my acne had taken a back seat.